 The error ERR_SSL_VERSION_INTERFERENCE occurs when Google Chrome web browser is trying to load a website with SSL protocol but is unable to.
 There can be many causes for this error.
 We will be listing and elaborating on every potential fix for this issue.
-The fixes to troubleshoot this error are not so straight forward.
-So, if you do not know what you are doing while following any fix, it is recommended for you to skip it and move on to a potential fix which you understand.
+The fixes to troubleshoot this error are not so straightforward.
+So, if you do not know what you are doing while following any fix, it is recommended for you to skip it and move on to a potential fix that you understand.

 It is worth mentioning that when the user gets this error, there is no direct fault in the browser.
 There are issues with caching the website data locally on the computer.
 This error can also arise when a website is coded in an incorrect manner – or if there are any browser extensions conflicting with the proper functioning of the website.